andreasdominik/ADoSnipsRollerShutter/README.md

 # ADoSnipsTemplate

-This is a template skill for the SnipsHermesQnD framework for Snips.ai written in Julia.
+This is a skill for the SnipsHermesQnD framework for Snips.ai written in Julia.

  The full documentation is just work-in-progress!